algorithmiaio/dev-center/_pages/clients/ruby.md

 This will get your file as a string, saving it to the variable `input`.

-Now you've seen how to upload a local data file, check if a file exists in a data collection, and download the file contents as a string.
+Now you've seen how to upload a local data file, check if a file exists in a data collection, and download the file contents.

 For more methods on how to get a file using the Data API from a data collection go to the [API Specification](http://docs.algorithmia.com/#getting-a-file).